idabblewith/PythonSensei/README.md

 PythonSensei is a program that runs 100 Python projects which were created over the course of 100 Days.<br>The 100 programs that PythonSensei can run are primarily based on [Angela Yu's 100 Days of Code Udemy Course](https://www.udemy.com/course/100-days-of-code), range from beginner to professional, and are optomised to be run via selection on a command line interface.

 Please note that this collection of programs was made after having completed the 100 day challenge in 2021.
 This serves as a means to stitch programs together and make them more accessible.
 Please also note that the files are being checked and re-uploaded due to deprecated dependencies, and consequently, not all 100 programs are readily available.

-Last check - 04/06/24 Up to day 25.
+Last check - 04/06/24
+All functional to day 35.

 NOTES:
 To run the program launcher locally, you must have Python installed and type 'python start.py' from the root directory (where start.py is located).
-Note that you need to install npcap locally to run day 13/scapy (https://npcap.com)
+- Note that you need to install npcap locally to run Day 13/scapy (https://npcap.com)

-D32 - secrets
-D33 - Secrets Day
-D35 - Secrets day
+- Note that you need to set up your email account to allow third party apps for Day 31 (for google you must setup SMTP and app passwords for your account https://myaccount.google.com/u/2/apppasswords)
+- Note that you need to get Twilio and OpenWeather API keys from Day 32 onward.

 D36 - Secrets Day
 D37 - Secrets Day
 D38 - Secrets Day